Vienna

 Wednesday, August 27 Session Chair(s): Jona Karg, Switzerland and Renate Motschnig, Austria

-Jona Karg, Janine Jäger, Switzerland
+Jona Karg, Janine Jäger, Petra Maria Asprion, Switzerland

 Investigation of High-Contrast Effects on Augmented Reality Displays in Human-Machine Interfaces: A Case Study on Synchronized Culinary Guidance